In the West, pressure to count water lost to evaporation

 Nevada stands to lose the least under this plan since Lake Mead — the man-made reservoir from which Arizona, Nevada, California and Mexico draw water — sits in its backyard.

-Tom Buschatzke, general manager of Arizona’s Department of Water Resources, called Nevada's proposal fair.
+Tom Buschatzke, director of Arizona’s Department of Water Resources, called Nevada's proposal fair.

 “Calculating the losses as Nevada has proposed is probably the most equitable and matches the real, physical world,” Buschatzke said.
 “The further you are, the more the losses are.”